TAMDAR: System capabilities

-TAMDAR observations include temperature, pressure, winds aloft, relative humidity (RH), icing, and turbulence that are critical to both aviation safety and the operational efficiency of the U.S. National Airspace System (NAS) and other world airspace management systems as well as other weather-dependent operational environments such as maritime, defence, and energy.
+TAMDAR observations include temperature, pressure, winds aloft, relative humidity, icing, and turbulence information which is critical for both aviation safety, the operational efficiency of the U.S. National Airspace System (NAS), and other world airspace management systems as well as other weather-dependent operational environments such as maritime, defense, and energy.
 Additionally, each observation includes GPS-derived horizontal and vertical (altitude) coordinates, as well as a time stamp to the nearest second.
-With a continuous stream of observations, TAMDAR provides higher spatial and temporal resolution compared to the Radiosonde (RAOB) network, as well as better geographic coverage, and a more complete data set than sent over Aircraft Communication Addressing and Reporting System (ACARS), which lacks RH, icing, and turbulence.
+With a continuous stream of observations, TAMDAR provides spatial, temporal resolution, and geographic coverage.

 Upper air observing systems are normally subject to latency based on the communication networks used and quality assurance protocol.
 TAMDAR observations are typically received, processed, quality controlled, and available for distribution or model assimilation in less than one minute from the sampling time.
 The sensor requires no flight crew involvement; it operates automatically and sampling rates and calibration constants can be adjusted by remote command from a US-based operations center.
 TAMDAR sensors continuously transmit atmospheric observations via a global satellite network in real-time as the aircraft climbs, cruises, and descends.

 The system is normally installed on fixed-wing airframes ranging from small, unmanned aerial systems (UAS) to long-range wide-bodies such as the Boeing 777 or Airbus A380.
-Upon completion of the installations scheduled for 2015, more than 6,000 daily soundings will be produced in North America, Europe, and Asia at more than 400 locations.
-Emphasis has been placed on equipping regional carriers as these flights tend to (i) fly into more remote and diverse locations and (ii) be of shorter duration thereby producing more daily vertical profiles while remaining in the boundary layer for longer durations.
+Upon completion of the installations scheduled for 2015, more than 6,000 daily soundings were produced in North America, Europe, and Asia at more than 400 locations.

 Icing observations

-TAMDAR icing data provides the first high-volume, objective icing data available to the airline industry.
-Ice reporting is normally available via pilot reports (PIREPs); while helpful, these subjective reports do not provide objective accuracy and density.
-High-density, real-time TAMDAR icing reports provide accurate spatial and temporal distribution of icing hazards, as well as real-time observations where icing is not occurring.
-The icing data can be made available in raw observation form, or it can be used to improve icing potential model forecasts.
+TAMDAR icing data provides high-volume objective icing data available to the airline industry.
+TAMDAR icing reports provide accurate spatial and temporal distribution of where icing is present.
+The icing data can be made available in raw observation form, or can be used to improve icing potential model forecasts.